hashicorp/terraform-provider-google/website/docs/r/compute_autoscaler.html.markdown

   and outages due to abrupt scale-in events
   Structure is documented below.

+* `scale_in_control` -
+  (Optional)
+  Defines scale in controls to reduce the risk of response latency and outages due to abrupt scale-in events
+  Structure is documented below.

 * `cpu_utilization` -
   (Optional)
   Defines the CPU utilization policy that allows the autoscaler to